rontarrant/gtkDcoding/docs/_posts/2019-04-19-0028-checkmenuitems.md

 Also, the key names are used as labels when creating the `CheckMenuItem`s, so there’s another thing we only have to deal with here in this one place.

-This `ObservedFeaturesList` object is instantiated in…
+This `ObservedFeaturesList` object is instantiated in...

 ## Back to the Top